 Newcastle-under-Lyme Borough Council is committed to ensuring that all members of the community are able to access services equally.

-Of 126,100 residents just over 5% of the local population belong to a minority ethnic community - the largest of which are Indian and Chinese.
+Of 129,000 residents, it is estimated that just over 5% of the local population belong to a minority ethnic community - the largest of which are Indian and Chinese.
 Newcastle is also home to the largest proportion of residents with an 'other White' background in Staffordshire.

 The 2011 Census shows that our primary school children spoke 47 languages at home in addition to English.
 The ten most prevalent first languages spoken by primary school children are: Polish, Urdu, Malayalam, Panjabi, Turkish, Tagalog, Cantonese Chinese, Arabic, Hindi and Hungarian.